Who is Robert Mueller?

 He worked for a time in the private sector before moving back into government as an assistant to the attorney general in 1989, moving quickly to run the department's criminal division.

+As chief of the criminal division, Mueller saw the creation of the agency's first cyber-dedicated unit, putting himself on the leading edge of a field of crime fighting and national security that has only grown more important.
+He also oversaw the division as it secured the convictions of Manuel Noriega and John Gotti, as well as the Lockerbie Pan Am Flight 103 case.

-Prior to joining the FBI in 2001, Mueller served as the US attorney in San Francisco.
+Prior to joining the FBI in 2001, after he left Justice Department headquarters, Mueller served as the US attorney in San Francisco.

-After leaving the FBI, Mueller joined private law firm WilmerHale.
+After leaving the FBI, Mueller joined private law firm WilmerHale, from which he is resigning to take the special counsel role.

 Mueller is married and has two daughters.